MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/06-video-indexer.md

 1. In the Video Indexer portal, expand the left pane and select the **Account settings** page.
 1. Note the **Account ID** on this page - you will need it later.
-1. Open a new browser tab and go to the Video Indexer developer portal at `https://api-portal.videoindexer.ai`, signing in using the credentials for your Video Indexer account.
+1. Open a new browser tab and go to the [Video Indexer developer portal](https://api-portal.videoindexer.ai) at `https://api-portal.videoindexer.ai, signing with your Azure credentials.
 1. On the **Profile** page, view the **Subscriptions** associated with your profile.
 1. On the page with your subscription(s), observe that you have been assigned two keys (primary and secondary) for each subscription.
 Then select **Show** for any of the keys to see it.
 You will need this key shortly.